RickStrahl/WestWindWebConnection-Documentation/Utility-Classes/West-Wind-Internet-Protocols/Quick-Start-Examples/Access-Http-content-over-the-Web.md

 ? loResultObject.Data.SummaryValue
 ```

-To make things even easier with JSON REST Services take a look at the [JsonServiceClient](VFPS://Topic/_4JF1F19ZR) class which handles all the HTTP calls **and** serialization, UTF-8 encoding and decoding, and error handling all via single `CallService()` method.
+To make things even easier with JSON REST Services take a look at the [JsonServiceClient](VFPS://Topic/_4JF1F19ZR) class which handles all the Http calls **and** serialization, UTF-8 encoding and decoding, and error handling all via single `CallService()` method.

 The following sends JSON data to a service and receives a JSON result back as a FoxPro object: